NicoJG/MastersThesis_Journal/Diary.md

 - I have found a bug in my code.
 I forgot that concatenating the upwards and downwards solution leads to $r=1$ being in the array twice.
 This messed up interpolation and I saw it because the vectors at r=1 were missing in the velocity vector field.
 I fixed it by removing duplicates after concatenation
 - Sent the draft of chapter 4 to my supervisors
 - I have checked on https://mariechatfield.com/simple-pdf-viewer/ if my figures are colorblind safe.
 Of course some stuff is hard to distinguish, but overall I would say most of the important detail are visible with any colorvision deficiency.
 What will help even more is when I annotate the line in the example solutions directly instead of having a legend to the right

+## 2024-05-06

+- I have spend a lot of time yesterday to figure out how to match the fonts in matplotlib to the fonts in LaTeX.
+The end result is that the only way to make it look completely coherent is to use TeX in matplotlib.
+- Today, I created the illustration for the plasmoid shielding, largely inspired by Oskars illustration
+- I started to write about the plasmoid shielding, I wrote 1.5 pages

+## 2024-05-07 to 2024-05-09

+- I wrote about the plasmoid shielding

+## 2024-05-10

+- I adjusted the illustrations a bit to denote the different radii
+- I researched a bit to find experimental results for the pellet rocket acceleration which we could compare to.
+I did not really find anything.
+It might be best to compare to Samulyak's presentation and generally say that the order of magnitude of $10^5 \mathrm{m/s^2}$ is found in other papers.
+- Today I could not focus and have basically written nothing